petzval/btferret/README.md

 buf[0] = 0x12;
 buf[1] = 0x34;

    // broadcast two-byte mesh packet write_mesh(buf,2);
+sleep(1);  // 1 second delay to allow packet to be sent

    // broadcast D disconnect command write_mesh("D",1);
+sleep(1);  // 1 second delay to allow packet to be sent

+     // A write_mesh packet is not sent immediately because
+     // the repeat rate is about 3 per second.
+     // Always allow for this possible delay when using write_mesh
+     // The sleep delays are necessary if another
+     // mesh packet is going to be sent immediately,
+     // or if the program is going to terminate
+     // and shut down Bluetooth.

 ```

 ## 3-9 sample